Table of Contents

 It accepts the following values:

-For swr only, set Kaiser Window Beta value.
-Must be an integer in the interval [2,16], default value is 9.
+For swr only, set Kaiser window beta value.
+Must be a double float value in the interval [2,16], default value is 9.

 For swr only, set number of used output sample bits for dithering.
 Must be an integer in the interval [0,64], default value is 0, which means it’s not used.